hm21/pro_image_editor/README.md

 ### Included Packages

 This package uses several Flutter packages to provide a seamless editing experience.
-Here's a list of the packages used in this project:
+A big thanks to the authors of these amazing packages.
+Here’s a list of the packages we used in this project:

 - [emoji_picker_flutter](https://pub.dev/packages/emoji_picker_flutter)
 - [http](https://pub.dev/packages/http)